Wellcome Centre for Integrative Neuroimaging

 I completed an undergraduate degree in Psychology at the University of Birmingham and went on to complete an MSc in Psychiatric Research at Kings College London.
-Prior to becoming a DPhil student, I was a Research Assistant working to develop and implement automated mood-monitoring for patients with Bipolar Disorder (OXTEXT and True Colours) and researching differences in both self-reported and physiological measures of mood instability between Bipolar Disorder, Borderline Personality Disorder and healthy individuals (Automated Monitoring of Symptom Severity - AMoSS).
+Prior to becoming a DPhil student, I worked as a Research Assistant developing and implementing automated mood-monitoring for patients with Bipolar Disorder (OXTEXT and True Colours) and researching differences in both self-reported and physiological measures of mood instability between Bipolar Disorder, Borderline Personality Disorder and healthy individuals (Automated Monitoring of Symptom Severity - AMoSS).
 I was awarded the Junior Scientist Award at the British and Irish Group for the Study of Personality Disorder (BIGSPD) conference in 2016 for work investigating differences in the characteristics of mood instability between bipolar disorder and borderline personality disorder patients.
 I undertook a DPhil in the Brain and Cognition Lab under the supervision of Prof Kia Nobre and Prof Paul Harrison, graduating in 2020.
 My DPhil focused on understanding the behavioural, cognitive and neural mechanisms underlying mood instability, using a range of techniques including automated mood monitoring, longitudinal cognitive testing, and magnetoencephalography (MEG).

-I have a particular interest in evidence synthesis and am working as part of a group in the Department of Psychiatry that collates published and unpublished evidence of medicines in psychiatry for network meta-analyses.
+I have a particular interest in evidence synthesis and am part of a working group at the Department of Psychiatry that collates published and unpublished evidence of medicines in psychiatry for systematic review and network meta-analyses.

 Cipriani A. et al, (2018), Focus (Am Psychiatr Publ), 16, 420 - 429

 Cortese S. et al, (2018), Lancet Psychiatry, 5, 727 - 738